jiazhang0/quark-fw-toolkit/README.md

 ---------------

 Intel Clanton SoC is the codename of the first generation of Intel Quark processor family.
-It is also unknown as Quark X1000 series.
+It is also unknown as Intel Quark SoC X1000 series.

-cln_fwtool is the dedicated tool to support the flash image file used for Clanton SoC.
-Also, you can embed the PK, KEK and/or DB to a flash image to enable UEFI secure boot with the keys you own.
+cln_fwtool is the dedicated tool to support the firmware image used for Clanton SoC.
+Also, you can embed the PK, KEK and/or DB to a firmware image to enable UEFI secure boot with the keys you own.